trod-123/android-nanodegree/README.md

 # Welcome!
 My name is Teddy Rodriguez, and I am currently enrolled as a student in Udacity's Android Nanodegree Program.
 This is my collection of projects I have completed for the nanodegree.
-This collection will be updated as I go along with the program.
+This collection will be updated as I go along with the program, and previously submitted projects may also be updated to reflect new concepts learned.
 <p/>
 This repository currently contains:
 <ul>